ankitsk100/Routing-Protocols/README.md

 - Multi-Area OSPF
 - BGP

-This guide is useful for networking labs, interviews, and enterprise design understanding.
+This guide is useful for networking labs and enterprise design understanding.

 ---